 You can choose to display the documents to the client, review and send them to the client later, or store the data for use in future document sets.

 Today, we'll automate a basic application for an estate planning questionnaire.
-You'll start in the Documate workflow builder interface, where you'll see two tabs: (1) the Interview Questionnaire tab, and (2) the Output Documents tab:
+You'll start in the Gavel workflow builder interface, where you'll see three tabs: (1) the Questions tab, (2) the Output Documents tab, and (3) the Settings tab:

 The first thing we're going to do is create all of the questions that are relevant to our documents (the data we want to enter about the client, or that we want the client to enter).
 As you can see, we have a variety of different questions to choose from: